 HEIR - one who inherits by legal right in the case of intestacy.

 HIPAA - the Health Insurance Portability and Accountability Act of 1996.

 HOLD HARMLESS - a phrase used to describe an agreement by which one person agrees to assume full liability for an obligation and protect another from any loss or expense from that obligation.

 HOMEMAKER CONTRIBUTIONS - consideration of noneconomic contributions.

 HOME STATE - the state where a child lived with a parent or a person acting as a parent for at least six months, or if the child is less than six months old, since birth.

 HOSTILE WITNESS - a witness who shows prejudice during testimony that the party who called him or her will actually do a cross - examination.

 HYPOTHECATE - to pledge property as collateral in security for a debt or obligation.

 Resources & Tools

 The information contained on this page is not to be considered legal advice.
 This website is not a substitute for a lawyer and a lawyer should always be consulted in regards to any legal matters.
 Divorce Source, Inc. is also not a referral service and does not endorse or recommend any third party individuals, companies, and/or services.
 Divorce Source, Inc. has made no judgment as to the qualifications, expertise or credentials of any participating professionals.
-Read our Terms & Conditions
+By using this website you acknowledge and agree to our Terms & Conditions